Niro/sshd-cloud-agent/sshd-cloud-agent-google/README.md

                 .verify(Duration.ofSeconds(5)).getSession()) {

             // Tell CloudSshAgentFactory that you are going to authorize with googleManagedKeyInfo within session
             // CloudSshAgentFactory#withKeyInfo returns AutoCloseable.
-Use it to clear useless data after auth try (var unused = agentFactory.withKeyInfo(session, googleManagedKeyInfo)) {
+            // Use it to clear association between session and googleManagedKeyInfo try (var unused = agentFactory.withKeyInfo(session, googleManagedKeyInfo)) {
                 session.auth().verify(Duration.ofSeconds(10));
             }